1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 mailman@domain.xyz

-(help) and keep the created password safe (it will be used in the server configuration). - Add the following aliases (help):
+(help) and keep the password safe (used to configure the server). - Add the following aliases (help) :

 - postorius